-Located in Grangemouth, our small church meets every Sunday 8.45am, 9.45am and Tuesday 10.00am.
+Located in Grangemouth, our small church meets every Sunday 9.45am and on the first Tuesday of the month at 10.00am during the interregnum.
 Disabled access and a loop hearing system for the hard of hearing.
 We also have Large print order of service on request and a Sunday school and crèche available.

 St. Mary’s roots stem from St. Andrew’s Dunmore, where there was an active